 The application of R.C.
 102.03 (D) and (E) is dependent upon the facts and circumstances of each situation.
 Advisory Ops.
 No. 87-008 and 89-003.
-The Ethics Commission has recognized three limited exceptions to the prohibition described above.
-The three exceptions are described below.
-The facts you have presented do not appear to fall within any of the three exceptions.
+There are limited exceptions to the prohibition described above.
+These exceptions are described below but the facts you have presented do not fall within any of the exceptions.